kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 number: 3
 title: Your App on the Web
 ```
+[TODO: FPE: There are a lot of links in this chapter, and I'm not sure how many of them you want converted to bit.ly or just left as apple.co?]
 # Chapter 3: Your App on the Web

-Native and web technologies have remained in two distinct camps within iOS: native apps are part of a closed ecosystem tightly controlled by Apple, whereas web technologies are based on open standards and frameworks.
+Native and web technologies have historically lived in two distinct camps within iOS: native apps are part of a closed ecosystem tightly controlled by Apple, whereas web technologies are based on open standards and frameworks.
 These two worlds don't cross paths often, and what happens on a mobile website often doesn't directly affect what happens in a native app.

 In the last few years, Apple has worked to merge the camps of web and native apps. iOS 7 introduced JavaScriptCore, a framework meant to bridge native code with JavaScript. iOS 8 saw the release of features such as Continuity and shared web credentials.

-iOS 9 pulls the web and native worlds just a little closer with **universal links** and **web markup**, which let web content surface in Spotlight and Safari search and provide deep links directly into your app.
-[TODO: CRB: Figure which is which.]
+iOS 9 pulls the web and native worlds just a little closer with **universal links** and **web markup**, which let you provide deep links directly into your app and surface web content in Spotlight and Safari search.

 You probably have a bunch of ideas on how to use those features from that basic introduction alone, so jump straight in to the next section to see how to blur the lines between web and native apps.

 ## Getting started

 Unlike the rest of this book, the "sample app" for this chapter is a real-world production app available on the App Store.
-You'll be working with the app for **RWDevCon**, the conference organized by the folks behind [raywenderlich.com](http://www.raywenderlich.com) [TODO: FPE: bit.ly]!
+You'll be working with the app for **RWDevCon**, the conference organized by the folks behind [raywenderlich.com](http://www.raywenderlich.com) [TODO: FPE: bit.ly?].
 You'll also be making some tweaks to its accompanying website: <http://www.rwdevcon.com>.

 ![iPhone bordered](images/01-rwdevcon-screenshot.png)

 In the starter files for this chapter, you'll find both the code for the iOS app and the code for the website.
-There's quite a lot there, but don't be put off – you'll only be editing one or two files, and adding some extra functionality to the videos section.
+There's quite a lot there, but don't be put off – you'll only be editing one or two files and adding some extra functionality to the videos section.
 Feel free to take a look through the project to familiarize yourself with its contents; you can also browse the real [RWDevCon website (http://rwdevcom.com)](http://rwdevcom.com) [TODO: FPE: bit.ly] and download the iOS app from the App Store ([http://apple.co/1YoKMTi](http://apple.co/1YoKMTi)).

+[TODO: FPE: This breaks strangely in Deckle; not sure why.]
 > **Note:** Due to the infrastructure and security requirements for web markup and universal links, this chapter is unfortunately the only place in this book where you **won't** be able to verify your work as you follow along.
 There's just no easy way to try out these features without having a real website accessible via HTTPS and an associated app in the App Store under an account where you're either the team agent or the team admin.
 >
 > The rest of this chapter includes a number of tutorial sections to give you some experience with universal links and web markup.
 You won't be able to run the sample app on a device, since you won't have the required provisioning profiles, but you can still get an understanding of how everything fits together.

 ## Linking to your app

-If you've ever linked into a native app, either from a website or from another app, then you're probably familiar with the predecessor to universal links: "deep" links.
+If you've ever linked into a native app, either from a website or from another app, then you're probably familiar with the predecessor to universal links: **deep links**.
 Before diving into universal links, take a read through the following quick refresher on deep links so you'll know exactly how they differ from the new technology you'll explore in this chapter.

 ### Deep links

-Before iOS 9, the primary way that apps communicated with each other was to register a custom URL scheme using the `CFBundleURLTypes` key in **Info.plist**.
+Before iOS 9, the primary way apps communicated with each other was to register a custom URL scheme using the `CFBundleURLTypes` key in **Info.plist**.
 For example, if you were developing a social network app for clowns you might have registered something like `clownapp://` or `clown://`.
 You might have seen some of Apple's own URL schemes in use, such as `tel://`, `sms://`, or `facetime://`.

 Once you've registered your custom scheme, you can link into your app from other places in iOS by constructing a URL such as `clownapp://home/feed`.
 When the link is opened, iOS launches your app and passes in the entire URL via the app delegate method `application(_:handleOpenURL:)`.
 Your app then can interpret the URL in any manner and respond appropriately.